openharmony/developtools_hapsigner/README.md

          ├── -keystorePwd       # KS password.
 It is optional.
          ├── -outFile           # CSR to generate.
 It is optional.
 If you do not specify this parameter, the CSR is output to the console.

-3.Generate a root CA or subordinate CA certificate.
+3.Generate a root CA or intermediate CA certificate.

-    generate-ca: Generate a root CA or subordinate CA certificate.
+    generate-ca: Generate a root CA or intermediate CA certificate.
 If the key does not exist, generate a key together with the certificate.
          ├── -keyAlias                        # Key alias.
 It is mandatory.
          ├── -keyPwd                          # Key password.
 It is optional.
          ├── -keyAlg                          # Key algorithm, which can be RSA or ECC.
 It is mandatory.